open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 Pipelines can be of the following types:

-- traces: collects and processes trace data.
+- _traces_: collects and processes trace data.
-- metrics: collects and processes metric data.
+- _metrics_: collects and processes metric data.
-- logs: collects and processes log data.
+- _logs_: collects and processes log data.

 A pipeline consists of a set of receivers, processors and exporters.
 Each receiver/processor/exporter must be defined in the configuration outside of the service section to be included in a pipeline.

-*Note:* Each receiver/processor/exporter can be used in more than one pipeline.
+***Note**:* Each receiver/processor/exporter can be used in more than one pipeline.
 For processor(s) referenced in multiple pipelines, each pipeline will get a separate instance of that processor(s).
 This is in contrast to receiver(s)/exporter(s) referenced in multiple pipelines, where only one